 I decided to see if I could figure it out.
 I have a hard time with grade to degree conversion.
 I have no idea if these numbers are correct and I’d like to be corrected if I’m off.
-On the Gore website…in the History Timeline…they list the dimensions of the original ski bowl T-bar as 3000′ long and 830′ of vertical.
-The new lift uses this same run…so I’ll assume those numbers are close.
+On the Gore website in the History Timeline they list the dimensions of the original ski bowl T-bar as 3000′ long and 830′ of vertical.
+The new lift uses this same run so I’ll assume those numbers the same.
 On that same page, the percent grade for Rumor is listed at 70%.
 It’s undetermined if that pitch is for the headwall or the average of the whole run.

 I asked a mathematician to figure the horizontal run for the triangle that has 830′ vertical along the y-axis, (TBD) horizontal on the x-axis and the 3000′ ski lift as the “hypotenuse” of the triangle.
 The number for the “run” (as in rise/run) is 2,883.
 So I figure the grade% for the new lift as 830/2883 = or 29%.